CaptainCodeman/gce-cache-cluster/readme.md

 peers that is kept uptodate very quickly.

-All this is done in a separate goroutine so startup of groupcache and the web servie is not delayed.
+All this is done in a separate goroutine so startup of groupcache and the web service is not delayed.
 The groupcache will initially be operating in 'local' mode so the app will work fine while any cluster discovery is being performed.

 ## Example